Ebba Brahe: Early life

 The queen dowager promised to consider the marriage if they agreed to a couple of years consideration, and the couple corresponded during his absence in the war.
 In 1614, she was moved from the court of Queen Dowager Christina to that of Queen Dowager Catherine to place her further away from the king.
 The 10 October, she wrote: "It is not suited from me as a humble lady to desire the person of Your Majesty".
-In spring 1615, it was made clear that the Queen dowager would never give her permission.
+In spring 1615, it was made clear that the queen dowager would never give her permission.
 During this time, the king himself had an affair with Margareta Slots during his absence in the war, which was to have helped Brahe to make her mind.
 The most famous trivia about this dispute, if indeed it happened, is believed to have taken place shortly after this, and is as follows.
 The queen dowager passed a window at the Stockholm Palace, followed by Ebba Brahe.
 On the windowpane, the queen dowager wrote with a diamond ring: "One thing you want, one thing you shall; that is the way in cases such as this", and left.
-Ebba Brahe stepped forward and wrote in reply: "I am happy with what I have, and thank my God for the grace of that".
-By this, Ebba Brahe accepted that the relationship with the monarch could never be official.
+Ebba Brahe stepped forward and wrote in reply: "I am happy with what I have and thank my God for the grace of that".
+By this, Ebba Brahe accepted that her relationship with the monarch could never be official.

-The same year, she received a proposal from Count Jacob De la Gardie, which she accepted two years later: 11 November 1617, her engagement was celebrated at the court of Queen Dowager Catherine, and 24 June 1618, Ebba Brahe married Jacob De la Gardie in the presence of the two queen dowagers and the brother of the king in Stockholm.
+The same year, she received a marriage proposal from Count Jacob De la Gardie, which she accepted two years later: 11 November 1617, her engagement was celebrated at the court of Queen Dowager Catherine, and on 24 June 1618, Ebba Brahe married Jacob De la Gardie in the presence of the two queen dowagers and the brother of the king in Stockholm.